 In Orlando, Florida, 850,056 people are beneficiaries of Medicare.
 Consistent with the national average, 54.6% are female, and 45.4% are male.
 Of the total number of recipients.
 49.5% participate on a Fee For Service (FFS) basis, and 50.5% participate in Medicare Advantage.

 The following section summarizes the plans and rates available to residents of Orlando, Florida, who are between 65 and 70 years old.

-The over 850,000 Medicare (Orlando, FL) beneficiaries can take part in an average of 39 Florida Medicare Advantage plans, a record high.
+The over 850,000 Medicare (Orlando, FL) beneficiaries can participate in an average of 39 Florida Medicare Advantage plans, a record high.
 Prescription drug coverage is part of the coverage for 31 of those plans.

 Three plans in Orlando, FL (Florida Blue HMO, Bright Health, and Molina Healthcare) have $0 premiums.
 Bright Health, an HMO, has the lowest Maximum Out-Of-Pocket (MOOP) limit ($2,500).
 However, the Bright Health plan does not have a star rating.